aquenneville/credit-suisse-monthly-country-economic-indicators-extractor/README.md

 Credit Suisse pdf document with key tables

-The Excel file is in the project folder.
+The Excel file is generated in the project folder.
 In Spring boot the Excel file can be downloaded.

 Features
 ------------